Helen Barton was born in Bangor and lived locally in Holyhead. She began dancing

 organising centre exams and courses for the region.
 In addition to all this, she

-is tutoring the sixth form students at Holyhead High School in the dance element
+sixth form students at Holyhead High School in the dance element of the new

-of the new Performing Arts A-Level which the school now offers, as well as teaching
+Performing Arts A-Level which the school now offers.

-at St Gerards Private School.
-Helen is a qualified instructor of the new Zumba, Zumbatomic,
+Helen is a qualified instructor of Pilates, Zumba, Zumbatomic, Zumbatoning, Bokwa

-Zumbatoning and Bokwa fitness crazes currently sweeping the nation.
+and the new FitSteps fitness craze currently sweeping the nation.